wp-plugins/tg29359-taxonomy-widget/readme.txt

 * The first version of this plugin.

 == Upgrade Notice ==

+= 0.0.5 =
+If you are using just one instance of this widget on a page, you do not need to upgrade to this version.
+But if you want to use more than one instance of this widget on a page, upgrade to this version.

 = 0.0.4 =
 User of the previous version do not need to upgrade to this version.